 People have lived in the San Juan River basin for thousands of years.

 It’s easy to fall under the spell of canyon country and become a “Southwest Geek”.
-These folks return year after year, most often in the spring and fall, drawn by the beauty of the red rocks and a ruin and rock art ramble.
+These folks return year after year, most often in the spring and fall, drawn by the beauty of the red rocks and the lure of a a ruin and rock art ramble.

-Easily accessible sites such as River House Ruin, Butler Wash Ruin, Mule Canyon Ruin and Edge of the Cedars Ruin are maintained by the state of Utah or the BLM, and have been stabilized.
+Easily accessible sites such as River House Ruin, Butler Wash Ruin, Mule Canyon Ruin and Edge of the Cedars Ruin are maintained by a government entity and have been stabilized.
 Many other ruins and rock art panels are accessible via a short hike.

 Anasazi or Ancestral Puebloan?

 Use of the term Anasazi is controversial among modern day Puebloan Indians of Arizona and New Mexico who still live in adobe and stone villages and are considered to be descendants of the ancient ones.
-Ancestral Puebloan is a relatively new term now used to refer to the ancient ancestors of contemporary Puebloan Indians.
+Ancestral Puebloan is the newer term now used to refer to the ancient ancestors of contemporary Puebloan Indians.